 Ireland has so many amazing places to see and things to do.
 That can make planning a trip to this country difficult.
 From castles to cliffs and a lot of beer in between, Ireland is an amazing country that you will want to visit.
 While planning your trip, you will want to make sure that you hit a lot of the highlights while you are there.
-This guide to Ireland includes my list of must-see places for Ireland to make your plan process easier!
+This guide to Ireland includes my list of must-see places to make your planning process easier!

 Dublin is known for it’s drinking.
 However, it is also an incredibly beautiful city.
 The city has a river that runs through it that adds an element of life to the city as there are many bars and restaurants along the river.
 Some of the cool things to check out in Dublin are the Guinness Factory (Which actually has a tour that includes drinking!) and a castle that is literally right in the middle of the city life.
 This castle actually holds the name of the city and is called “Castle Dublin.”
 Now the castle itself is an interesting feature because it is as if the city of Dublin was built around it.
 However, the most interesting aspect of the castle, for me, what not the building itself, but what was inside.

 Cliffs of Moher